jeff-dh/tshunkyPy.nvim/README.md

 On the one hand Codi, LuaPad,... rerun the entire code (buffer, file,...) everytime an update event is triggerd.
-On the other hand vim-slime, SnipRun,... send 'selected parts' of the code to an interpreter session and disregards the context of the code (buffer, file,...).
+On the other hand vim-slime, SnipRun,... send 'selected parts' of the code to an interpreter session and disregard the context of the code (buffer, file,...).

 tshunkyPy tries to fill the gap right in the middle.
 It considers the code (buffer, file,...) in its entirety, while executing it in chunks (top level